-You’ll find hundreds of CBD brands on the market today, each offering their own flavor varieties and the best ones are from Leaf Nation.
+You’ll find hundreds of CBD brands on the market today, each offering its own flavor varieties and the best ones are from Leaf Nation.

 CBD isn’t the same as THC, so it doesn’t cause a “high” like marijuana does (both come from the Cannabis Sativa plant, but are different chemical compounds).

 According to Penguin CBD, this could be a big reason why CBD products are so popular; they offer similar benefits to THC/medical marijuana without the classic “high” associated with the latter.